Pedram94na/Personal-AI-Assistant/README.md

 # Personal-AI-Assistant
 A small application where I integrated a LLM into the application by fine-tuning it.
-My goal is to learn LLM fine-tuning for personal use.
+My goal is to learn LLM fine-tuning with Python and React for frontend development.

 # How To Start The Program